-- The promise of generating 20 million jobs per year has not been kept. - Unemployment rate increased from around two per cent in 2011-12 to 6.1 in 2017-2018 (National Sample Survey Organisation (NSSO)). - NSSO Employment unemployment survey has been discontinued.
-No other official data on employment has been published since 2015-16. - 8.8 million jobs for women got wiped out after demonetisation (Vyas, 2019). - Implementation of GST led to closure of small-scale enterprises.
-This led to increase in unemployment. - Rs.
-500 crore has been allotted for a pension scheme, Pradhan Mantri Shram Yogi Maandhan, meant for unorganised sector workers
+- The promise of generating twenty million jobs per year has not been kept. - Unemployment rate increased from around 2 per cent in 2011-12 (NSSO) to 7.4 per cent at the end of December, 2018 (CMIE) - NSSO Employment unemployment survey has been discontinued.
+No other official data on employment has been published since 2015-16. - 8.8 million jobs for women got wiped out after demonetisation. - Rs.
+500 crore (BE) has been allotted for a pension scheme, Pradhan Mantri Shram Yogi Maandhan, meant for unorganised sector workers

 The Indian economy has been experiencing "jobless growth" for quite some time now as it has failed to generate employment opportunities for a large section of its labour force.
-A day before the Finance Minister presented the Interim Union Budget 2019-20, a report released in the print media showed that unemployment rate had reached a high of 6.1 per cent in 2017-18, as per Periodic Labour Force Survey (PLFS).
-This release gave rise to a number of controversies as it was claimed that the government has withheld the data from being published despite getting approval from the National Statistical Commission (NSC).
-While the government has been reluctant to share this data in the public domain, given that tall promises were made to generate employment in the economy, it is worthwhile to analyse how the government has fared in this aspect in the last five years.
+A day before the Finance Minister presented the Interim Union Budget 2019-20, a report released in the print media shows that unemployment rate had reached a high of 6.1 per cent in 2017-18, as per Periodic Labour Force Survey (PLFS)1.
+While the government has still not approved the data quoted in the media report, given that tall promises were made to generate employment in the economy, it is worthwhile to analyse how the government has fared in this aspect in the last five years.

 However, taking stock of the unemployment situation is a challenge as recent data with respect to employment in the country is not available.
-While previously, the National Sample Survey Organisation (NSSO) used to collect large scale data on employment, such data is no longer available for period beyond 2011-12.
+While previously, the National Sample Survey Organisation (NSSO) used to collect large scale data on employment, such data is any longer available for period beyond 2011-12.
 Another survey on employment used to be carried out by the Labour Bureau, Ministry of Labour and Employment.
 However, even this has been discontinued after 2015-16.
 According to a privately conducted survey, the number of unemployed has been steadily increasing in the country.
-In 2018 as many as 1.1 crore jobs were lost, with rural areas having being worst hit.
+In 2018 as many as 1.1 crore jobs were lost, with rural areas having being worst hit.2